-But comparing the flavor to vegan buttery spreads on the market, it compares very favorably.
-It’s damn good I must say!
+And comparing the flavor to other vegan buttery spreads on the market, it compares very favorably.
+It’s just damn good I must say.

-It does get very hard in the fridge, so it’s more like a traditional butter in that sense, if you want to spread it on bread or cream it up with sugar for baking, it’s best to let it soften slightly out the fridge first.
+It does get very hard in the fridge, so it’s a lot like a traditional butter in that sense, if you want to spread it on bread or cream it up with sugar for baking, it’s best to let it soften slightly out the fridge first.

 Spreading on toast is of course fine as is and it doesn’t need to soften first.